xrdocs/ncs5500/_tutorials/acl-ip-fragments-matching-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

-We can use the below command to check the node counters to see the reason behind the packet drops.
+We can use the below command, to check the node counters to see the reason behind the packet drops.
 Here we can see the counter is getting increased due to deny ACL

 ```
 RP/0/RP0/CPU0:N55-24#show spp node-counters location 0/0/CPU0 | in ACL